wekadoodle/my-projects/README.md

 - This project is my attempt of creating a POS Machine using python
-- I pulled all the prices and products from a .csv file
+- I pulled all the prices and products from a .csv file and .txt file